paulhibbitts/test-docsify-this/docs/README.md

 ## Additional Customization Parameters

 **edit-link-top**
-Change the location of the optional "Edit this Page" link from the bottom of pages to be the top of pages, for example:
+Change the location of the "Edit this Page" link from the bottom of pages to be the top of pages with the optional **edit-link-top** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&toc=true&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-top=true

 **font-family**